Thousands of Nicaraguans Flee from Violent Government to Costa Rica

 Students clash with riot police agents close to Nicaragua's Technical College during protests against government's reforms in the Institute of Social Security (INSS) in Managua on April 21, 2018.
 Photo: Inti Ocon, AFP

-After months of political unrest and state-sponsored violence against protestors, many Nicaraguans are seeking asylum across the southern border in Costa Rica, according to report released by the United Nations High Commissioner for Refugees (UNCHR) on Monday.
+After months of political unrest and state-sponsored violence against protestors, many Nicaraguans are seeking asylum across the southern border in Costa Rica, according to a report released by the United Nations High Commissioner for Refugees (UNCHR) on Monday.

 About 8,000 Nicaraguan refugees have already filed asylum claims since April, and 15,000 more have been given appointments for later dates as Costa Rica can only process so many people every day.